resurrexit/resurrexit.github.io/_posts/2016-07-26-debugging-failed-undercloud-re-installs.markdown

 ---------------------

 Quoting the tripleo installation docs[^3], "openstack undercloud install can be rerun to reapply changes from undercloud.conf to the undercloud.
 Note that this should not be done if an overcloud has already been deployed or is in progress."

 This is what I did wrong.
-While I did not have a full-blown overcloud deployed, I did have a node (the FreeIPA one I've been working on) sitting on the overcloud, on ctlplane.
+While I did not have a full-blown overcloud deployed, I did have a node (the FreeIPA one) sitting on the overcloud, attached to ctlplane.
 I _think_ this is what caused the error.
-Next time, when rerunning the undercloud install, remember to clean up any resources that may cause issues.
+Next time, when rerunning the undercloud install, remember to clean up any resources that may cause issues _first_.

 To be continued...
 ------------------
 After running the undercloud install (which succeeded, by the way), we came across some strangeness in ironic.
 There will be an upcoming post on the issues we've seen.

 Footnotes
 ---------